NerfSentry

 How it moves

 PyUSB sends HID commands to the turret’s vendor interface.
 The protocol is straightforward — directional movement, stop, fire — but the hardware has opinions.
 USB sends throw EIO errors (errno 5) that look fatal but aren’t.
 The commands land anyway.
 Three of four limit switches are detectable through the protocol.
 The right boundary isn’t — the turret just stops responding to right-move commands when it hits the edge, and software has to respect that silence as a wall.
-Full-size nerf darts jam the mechanism.
-Mini darts only.
+Full-size nerf darts don’t fit the barrels, so they just sort of limp a few inches when fired, but a few rounds of electrical tape seems to have done the trick.

 The fire motor needs an explicit stop command after its cooldown period, or it keeps spinning indefinitely.
-The kind of detail you document after the third time it happens at 1am.
+Firing is interesting in that there is no “fire” command — you just need to run the firing motor until it ‘pops’, sending a missile flying.

 The interface